Vectorspace AI Price Down 2.1% Over Last Week (VXV)

 About Vectorspace AI

-It is usually not presently possible to buy alternative cryptocurrencies such as Vectorspace AI directly using US dollars.
-Investors seeking to trade Vectorspace AI should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Vectorspace AI using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Vectorspace AI directly using US dollars.
+Investors seeking to trade Vectorspace AI should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Vectorspace AI using one of the exchanges listed above.

 Receive News & Updates for Vectorspace AI Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Vectorspace AI and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.